TeodoroAnelloasix2/Mypublicrepository/Estudio/aws_estudio/terraform_estudio/web-app-1/readme.md

-# Aws Home-lab
+# Aws Lab

 ```
-This projects recreates the aws skills lab environment using terraform.
+This terraform deploy is inspired by an official aws skills lab.
+In that lab, you use the aws management console to create a web server.
+I recreated the same scenario using Terraform
 ```

 ## FINAL RESULT INFRAESTRUCTURE